International

 Main Sectors of Industry

-Agriculture contributes 3.3% to the GDP and employs 6% of the workforce (World Bank, latest data available).
-Lithuania's main agricultural products are wheat, wood, barley, potatoes, sugar beets, wine and meat (beef, mutton and pork).
+Agriculture contributes 2.7% to the GDP and employs 5.1% of the workforce (World Bank, latest data available).
+Farming plays a crucial role in land use, as approximately 45% of Lithuania's total land area is dedicated to agricultural activities, with around 150,300 agricultural holdings spread across the country (data from the EU Commission).
+The main agricultural products are wheat, wood, barley, potatoes, sugar beets, wine, and meat (beef, mutton, and pork).
 Arable land and permanent crops cover 2 million hectares, more than one-third of the country’s territory.
-According to preliminary figures from the national statistical office, in 2022 the gross agricultural production reached EUR 5 billion, up from EUR 3 billion one year earlier (such a sharp increase was mostly due to the increase in prices).
+According to the latest figures from the National Statistical Office, in 2024, the gross agricultural production at current prices stood at EUR 3.80 billion, marking a 4.1% increase from the previous year.
+Grain crops surged 3.3% y-o-y, while the number of slaughtered animals decreased by 2%.

-The industrial sector accounts for 25.3% of GDP, employing around 26% of the active population.
-The main industrial sectors are electronics, chemical products, machine tools, metal processing, construction material, household appliances, food processing, light industry (including textile), clothing and furniture.
+The industrial sector accounts for 24.2% of GDP, employing around 25.8% of the active population.
+The main subsectors are electronics, chemical products, machine tools, metal processing, construction material, household appliances, food processing, light industry (including textile), clothing, and furniture.
 The country is also developing oil refineries and shipyards.
-The World Bank estimates that the manufacturing sector alone contributes to 16% of the country’s GDP.
-In 2022, industrial production in Lithuania totalled EUR 38.4 billion at current prices and, compared to the same period in 2021, increased by 9.4% at constant prices.
+The World Bank estimates that the manufacturing sector alone contributes to 15% of the country’s GDP.
+In 2024, the industrial production index stood at 103.9 (2021 as the base year), while the manufacturing index reached 106.7 (data Official Statistics Portal).

-Lastly, the services sector contributes 60.7% to the GDP and employs more than two-thirds of the active population (68%).
+Lastly, the services sector contributes 63.1% to the GDP and employs more than two-thirds of the active population (69.1%).
 The information technology and communications sectors are the most important contributors to the GDP.
-In recent years, tourism has been one of the fastest-growing sectors of the country's economy.
-After contracting abruptly following the COVID-19 pandemic, the sector showed signs of recovery in the first half of 2022, when 456,000 foreign tourists visited the country: although still half of the pre-pandemic level, it was four times more than in the same period one year earlier.
-Moreover, domestic tourism surpassed the pre-pandemic year 2019.
-The Lithuanian banking sector consists of 18 banks, twelve of which hold a banking or specialized banking license, and six banks operate as branches of foreign banks (European Banking Federation).
+In recent years, tourism has been one of the fastest-growing sectors of the country's economy: in 2023, the total value added of the sector reached 1.7 billion, marking a 28% year-on-year increase and 31.3% above the pre-pandemic level (Official Statistics Portal, latest data available).
+The Lithuanian banking sector consists of 18 banks, thirteen of which hold a banking or specialized banking license, and five banks operate as branches of foreign banks.
+The sector is dominated by SEB and Swedbank, both subsidiaries of Swedish parent companies, which together control 52.5% of the market.
+Revolut Holdings Europe UAB held a market share of 19.6%, while Luminor Bank AS Lietuvos Skyrius accounted for 13.1% (European Banking Federation, data 2023).
+Concerning retail trade, the turnover in constant prices increased by 4.7% y-oy, while that of food and beverage service activities dropped by 6.9%.

 Breakdown of Economic Activity By Sector Agriculture Industry Services